junh1024/junh1024-Documents/Music/How to make (good) mashups V2.md

 * Layer clips if you're short on ideas for ending.
 * Sectional/clip filtering is good.
 * If you've matched the pitches of A & I, but it still sounds bad & you don't know why, maybe it's a 5ths trap (they're a 5th apart), or it's possible A/I have shifted keys, particularly in the (pre) chorus.
+* In Traktor, fractional BPM with a deviation of 0.001 to an integer can usually be rounded & ignored.
+But if it's 0.003, maybe it's right

 What next?
 ---